News & Updates

 Give the gift of driving!

 Christmas driving lesson gift vouchers make great gifts for teenagers or anyone else thinking about starting to learn to drive.
 If you’re stuck for a great idea for a present, I now offer an affordable starter offer for only £99.
-The deal includes four one-hour driving lessons with pick-up and drop-off anywhere within the area I cover.
-All lessons are on a one-to-one basis with a fully-qualified (green badge) instructor in a new Toyota Yaris.
+The deal includes three one-hour driving lessons with pick-up and drop-off anywhere within the area I cover.
+All lessons are on a one-to-one basis with a fully-qualified (green badge) instructor in a Toyota Yaris.

 “Surprise!
 You drive.”